Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Danny Madigan spends his days skipping school and watching action movies at a local, run-down theatre run by Nick the projectionist.
+Ten-year-old Danny Madigan lives in a crime-ridden area of New York City with his widowed mother.
+Danny spends his days skipping school and watching action movies at a local, run-down theatre run by Nick the projectionist.
 One day, Nick invites Danny to see the latest Jack Slater film before its official release.
 Nick gives Danny a golden ticket once owned by Harry Houdini, and reportedly imbued with magical properties.
-During the opening action in the movie-within-a-movie, the ticket transports Danny into Jack's movie, interrupting Jack in the middle of a car chase.
-While Danny enjoys the absurdities of the movie world, he is also vividly aware that while the hero—Jack Slater—can brush off any attack and survive unscathed, Danny is effectively the comedy sidekick and is fair game in the action movie rule book.
+During the opening action in the movie-within-a-movie, the ticket transports Danny into the fictional world of Jack's movie, interrupting Jack in the middle of a car chase.
+Jack takes Danny to the LAPD headquarters, where Danny points out evidence of the fictional nature of Slater's world, such as the presence of a cartoon cat detective named Whiskers.
+Even though Jack dismisses it all as Danny's imagination, Jack's supervisor Lt.
+Dekker assigns Danny as his partner, and instructs them to investigate the criminal activities related to mafia boss Tony Vivaldi.
+While Danny enjoys the absurdities of the movie world, he is also vividly aware that while the hero, Jack Slater, can brush off any attack unscathed, Danny is effectively the comedy sidekick and is fair game in the action movie rule book.
+This is especially concerning when Tony's henchmen attack Danny at Jack's home!

-The film missed the potential for exploring what it's like for a fantasy character facing up to their reality in the real world, let alone the infinite possibilities of bringing any number of movie villains into real life.
-Ian McKellen does a knockout performance as Death, but just imagine the possibilities hinted at when the film's villain Benedict is circling movie titles in the newspaper—Dracula comes first and foremost to mind.
-Despite that missed opportunity, this movie is loaded with great music, and has quite a few blink-and-you-miss-it performances and cameos.
+The film misses its potential for exploring what it's like for a fantasy character to face up to their reality in the real world, let alone the infinite possibilities of bringing any number of movie villains into real life.
+Ian McKellen does a knockout performance as Death, but just imagine the possibilities hinted at when the film's villain Benedict is circling movie titles in the newspaper—the utter chaos caused by Dracula comes first and foremost to mind.
+Despite those missed opportunity, this movie is loaded with great music, and has quite a few blink-and-you-miss-it performances and cameos.

 ▲ Top ▶ Movie Reviews Index